 In this section of my SmartFolio review, I will discuss the various ETF portfolios you can opt for with the robo-advisor.
 BMO SmartFolio offers five model ETF portfolios designed to cater to investors with different investment goals and risk tolerance.
 Here are the portfolios that the robo-advisor offers you:

 - Capital Preservation portfolio: The most conservative portfolio comprises 10% Equities and 90% fixed-income target allocation.

-- Income portfolio: A more growth-oriented portfolio that consists of 30% equities and 70% fixed income assets.
+- Income portfolio: A more growth-oriented portfolio comprising 30% equities and 70% fixed-income assets.

-- Balanced portfolio: This ETF portfolio comprises a balance between 50% equities and 50% fixed-income assets.
+- Balanced portfolio: This ETF portfolio is balanced between 50% equities and 50% fixed-income assets.

 - Long-Term Growth portfolio: A portfolio slightly inclined towards growth that consists of 70% equities and 30% fixed-income assets.

-- Equity Growth portfolio: This is BMO’s most high-risk and high-reward portfolio that consists of 90% equities and 10% fixed income assets.
+- Equity Growth portfolio: BMO’s most high-risk and high-reward portfolio consists of 90% equities and 10% fixed-income assets.

 BMO uses its in-house ETFs provided through BMO Global Asset Management in various combinations to create the portfolios above.
 The ETFs this robo-advisor uses to create these portfolios include:

 - BMO S&P/TSX Capped Composite ETF (ZCN)